-There’s a point in time, though, (right about now for me) when the 'cozy' has fully worn off, cabin fever has set in, and the rigid confines of late sunrise and early sunset have become oppressive and stale.
+There’s a point in time, though, (right about now for me) when the cozy has fully worn off, cabin fever has set in, and the rigid confines of sunrise and sunset have become oppressive and stale.

 This, then, is an ideal time to shift focus toward collaboration and begin to consider how working closely with others can expand our work/lives.
 It is the topic of John Maxwell’s recent Minute with Maxwell and it is apropos of everything as we move toward Spring.
 (Just ask Phil, it’s coming!)
 When every day starts to feel like Day 366, looking outward for connections can offer a welcome boost.